datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-TS04-Dplyr-For-Time-Series-In-R.md

 tutorialSeries: [tabular-time-series]
 description: "In this tutorial, we will use the group_by, summarize and mutate functions in the `dplyr` package to efficiently manipulate atmospheric data collected at the NEON Harvard Forest Field Site.
 We will use pipes to efficiently perform multiple tasks within a single chunk of code."
 code1: TS04-Dplyr-For-Time-Series-In-R.R
 image:
   feature: NEONCarpentryHeader_2.png
   credit: A collaboration between the National Ecological Observatory Network (NEON) and Data Carpentry
   creditlink:
 permalink: R/Time-Series-Subset-dplyr
-comments: false
+comments: true
 ---

 {% include _toc.html %}